He has weighed in on the age-old debate.

 Yes, it appears there are some people out there who do not believe that a movie that takes place at a Christmas party on Christmas Eve, has a soundtrack filled with Christmas songs, makes Christmas wrapping tape a major plot point and features the line: “Now I have a machine gun, ho ho ho,” actually deserves to be called a Christmas film.

-Earlier this year, however, its director John McTiernan - also known for making The Hunt for Red October, Last Action Hero and Predator - gave his thoughts on the age-old debate in a podcast interview with Empire.
+In 2022, however, its director John McTiernan – also known for making The Hunt for Red October, Last Action Hero and Predator – gave his thoughts on the age-old debate in a podcast interview with Empire.

 The filmmaker was in London for a screening of Die Hard where audience members showed up wearing Santa hats.